 I wish you a very enlightened biography of the events that have shaped your life.
-Remember, when writing each of them down, think if it has boosted you or changed your direction and how.
-It is a good way to find out how the mechanism of this machine called “you” works.
+Remember, when writing each of them down, think if it’s boosted you or changed your direction and how.
+It’s a good way to find out how the mechanism of this machine called “you” works.

 Happy and empowering discoveries,

 This post is part of the series Make a List:

 - Make a list: List Making

 - Make a list: Friends and Friendships

 - 100 Things I Want to Be, Do and Have in My Lifetime

 - How to Clean Away Resentment and Be Happy